 Storage problems are one of the primary causes of application downtime and application performance issues.
-The ability to proactively monitor and log your storage infrastructure is the only way to make storage related problems easily fixable.
+The ability to proactively monitor and log your storage infrastructure is the only way to make Kubernetes storage related problems easily fixable.
 Effectively managing the entire application lifecycle requires considering how storage plays into the operations story during the development process.

 Author: Alex Chircop